 - Apply application whitelisting.
 Consider using application whitelists to prevent unknown executables from launching autonomously.

 - Recognize normal CPU activity and monitor for abnormal activity.
 Network administrators should continuously monitor systems and educate their employees to recognize any above-normal sustained CPU activity on computer workstations, mobile devices, and network servers.
-Any noticeable degradation in processing speed requires investigation.
+Investigate noticeable degradation in processing speed.

 - Disable unnecessary services.
 Review all running services and disable those that are unnecessary for operations.
 Disabling or blocking some services may create problems by obstructing access to files, data, or devices.